Parham-Baghbanbashi/Ftc2021UltamateGoal/TeamCode/src/main/java/com/team16488/Readme.md

             robot.java # Main Robot File

 note: you may have to go to C:\Users\%username%\AppData\Local\Android\Sdk\tools\bin and run sdkmanager --licences to activate android studio licences

+robot.java is for compiling all of the robot code